sabbey37/docs-cloud-cache/README.md

 ## About Branches

-Currently, **v1.0-branch** is your branch for (already released) v1.0 documentation.
-For the July 2017 release, v1.1, documentation lives on **v1.1 branch**.
+Currently, **v1.1-branch** and **v1.0-branch** are your branches for (already released) v1.1 and v1.0 documentation.
 Your branch for changes on future releases (but not on v1.1) is **master branch**.

 Other branches are sometimes created to PR corrections/edits back into live docs.

 The **master branch** is in use for v1.2 development.

-The above info about branches comes from Megan Moore and is correct as of July 7, 2017.
+The above info about branches comes from Megan Moore and is correct as of July 21, 2017.

 ## Staging